 Our research interests lie at the intersection of biophysics and instrument engineering.
-We develop tools that decipher how cellular heterogeneity affects the progression of disease by combining state-of-the-art, advanced microscopy to image single molecules at work inside living cells.
+We develop tools to decipher how biomachines function using state-of-the-art, advanced microscopy to image single molecules at work inside living cells.
 Using these capabilities, we are exploring new strategies for novel diagnostic devices that can rapidly assess the identity of cell types, efficacy of drugs, and cellular phenotypes associated with a variety of maladies.

 Localization microscopy is used to recover information from the image shape that is formed on the detector.
 Most commonly, this is used to extract precise spatial information that is obscured by the finite numerical aperture of the imaging system.
 The potential goes far beyond!
 For example, it can also be used to extract information like z position, emitter color, orientation, and more.

 One key application of localization microscopy is for single-molecule tracking.
 Here we show the movements of a single protein traversing a micro-scale signaling organelle known as the primary cilium.

 Yet another application of localization microscopy is for super-resolution microscopy.
-Here, many different molecules are recorded asynchronously by exploiting the photophysical tendency of molecules to convert between fluorescent and non-flourescent states.
+Here, many different molecules are recorded asynchronously by exploiting the photophysical tendency of molecules to convert between fluorescent and non-fluorescent states.

 The tradeoff between field-of-view and magnification makes it difficult to image large populations of cells.
 This poses an especially critical challenge when cells are undergoing dynamic changes that prevent the collection of sufficient statistics.
 We use flow-based imaging methods to solve that problem and have demonstrated 3D localization microscopy in 1000 cells each minute.